karunakarrao/DevOps/Ansible/Ansible-notes.md

 **Host inventory:** This is a text based file, which containes list of hosts(ansible-worker) added here. we can devide them into groups for specific tasks.

-**Core modules:** Ansible installtion comes with default/core modules. it's over 400 modules are built in to perform various tasks on ansible worker nodes.
+**Core modules:** Ansible installtion comes with default/core modules. over 400 modules are built to perform various tasks on ansible worker nodes.

-**Custom modules:** Ansible also provide a create custom modules to perform a specific functionality in ansible. they written python, Add custom modules to Ansible library
+**Custom modules:** Ansible allow to use & create custom modules to perform a specific functionality in ansible. they written in python, Add custom modules to Ansible library

 **Playbooks:** are list of tasks written in YAML syntax. each task to perform one operation on Ansible-worker node. this task are exicuted in sequential order. playbook tasks use modules with arguments and exicutes on managed hosts

-**Connection plug-ins:** Ansible uses communication with remote hosts/cloud hosts/ using native SSH (default) or Paramiko SSH or local.
+**Connection plug-ins:** Ansible communicate with remote hosts/cloud-hosts using native SSH (default) or Paramiko SSH or local.
 Paramiko is Python implementation of OpenSSH for Red Hat Enterprise Linux 5 and 6.
 Ansible supports passwords for SSH authentication.
 Most common practice: Use SSH user keys to access managed hosts

 **Plug-ins:** Extend Ansible’s functionality Examples: Email notifications and logging

 **Q. what are Ansible-Master Roles?**

-System administrators login to ansible-master server and initiate Ansible operations.
+System administrators login to Ansible-master and initiate Ansible operations.
 Ansible software installed and allconfiguration files maintained on Ansible-master.

 **Q. what are Ansible-Master Requirements?**